Erikvv/Minecraft-Query-cpp/README.md

-description:
+Description:
-Building blocks for a client-side application to query Minecraft servers, using C++ and boost::asio
+- Building blocks for a program to query Minecraft servers
+- using C++ and the boost::asio library

 goals: